openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

    is set or the RAID array is part of a mirror/raid-z vdev within ZFS.

--  Sector size information is not necessarily passed correctly by hardware RAID on RAID 1 and cannot be passed correctly on RAID 5/6.
+-  Sector size information is not necessarily passed correctly by hardware RAID on RAID 1.
+Sector size information cannot be passed correctly on RAID 5/6.
-   Hardware RAID 1 is more likely to experience read-modify-write overhead from partial sector writes and Hardware RAID 5/6 will almost certainty suffer from partial stripe writes (i.e. the RAID write hole).
-Using ZFS with the disks directly will allow it to obtain the sector size information reported by the disks to avoid read-modify-write on sectors while ZFS avoids partial stripe writes on RAID-Z by desing from using copy-on-write.
+   Hardware RAID 1 is more likely to experience read-modify-write overhead from partial sector writes while Hardware RAID 5/6 will almost certainty suffer from partial stripe writes (i.e. the RAID write hole).
+ZFS using the disks natively allows it to obtain the sector size information reported by the disks to avoid read-modify-write on sectors, while ZFS avoids partial stripe writes on RAID-Z by design from using copy-on-write.

    -  There can be sector alignment problems on ZFS when a drive misreports its sector size.
 Such drives are typically NAND-flash